rj00a/evenio/tutorial/ch04_entities_and_components.md

 ```

 Whenever we insert a component on an entity, what we're actually doing is sending the special [`Insert`] event for that component.
-Because of this, we have to specify the correct `Insert` events in the system's `Sender` above.
+Because of this, we have to specify the correct `Insert` events in the handler's `Sender` above.

 [`Insert`]: crate::event::Insert